Lithium Battery Safety for Drone Owners and Operators: Essential Guidelines and Best Practices.

 • Power on the drone and let it start up.

 • Ensure your drone and battery have the latest firmware.
-If you are unsure how to check and update firmware, please check our blog here.

 • Once powered on with all firmware up-to-date, touch the 3 dots in the top right corner of the controller screen.